alexmarc-us/megt2018/content/about/_index.md

 ## Get Inspired!

+Since 2012, through the volunteer efforts of Manette neighbors, local edible gardeners have been opening their gardens and chicken coops to the community.
-Recalling the self-sufficiency of previous generations who planted Victory Gardens, Manette edible gardeners are opening their gardens to their neighbors to show techniques for growing food in small urban spaces.
-Come see many approaches to growing fresh food year round and to restoring the health of your family, your land and the Puget Sound.
-The tour is a great opportunity for Manette residents to get to know their neighbors, and for other Kitsap residents to get to know Manette.
-The gardeners page will tell you who will be on the tour, and what types of urban gardening they are up to.
-The tour is a great way to see different techniques in practice as well as learn about animal husbandry in the city.
+Since that first Tour, the Manette Neighborhood Coalition has sponsored the Manette Edible Garden Tour the first Saturday in August in even years.
+The gardens feature many techniques for growing fresh food in urban spaces.
+The Tour is a great opportunity for Manette residents to get to know neighbors, and for others to get to know Manette.
+The gardener’s page will tell you who is on this year’s Tour and a brief description of each garden.
+Garden experts such as WSU Master Gardeners and West Sound Beekeepers are on site to answer questions and share their expertise.
+The Tour is a great way to see different techniques in practice.

+For a $5 donation, you will receive a map with descriptions of the gardens and access to the map on this website.
+You will also receive a button uniquely designed for each Tour by a local artist.

-## Our Goals
+## Our Mission

-* Promote awareness of the value of local food.
+* Promote awareness of the value of growing your own food.
-* Encourage and support increased local food production.
+* Encourage the use of sustainable gardening methods.
-* Help develop more food-producing gardens in the community.
+* Help develop more food-producing gardens in our community.
 * Educate and reach out into the community.
-* Network and help build a healthy community around food.
+* To show what we love about Manette.

 Presented by the <a href="http://manetteneighborhoodcoalition.org">Manette Neighborhood Coalition</a>
 in Bremerton, Washington, USA